force_table_of_contents #

 Curve deformation can often be difficult to diagnose.

-Setting Debug to Guide Selection allows users to select specific curve ids.
+Setting Debug allows users to select specific curve ids.

-Selected curves will show their captured guides in a dimmer color, both in their rest (blue) and deformed (red) psotiions.
+Selected curves will show their captured guides in a dimmer color, both in their rest (blue) and deformed (red) positions.

 Using the selection button allows selection by curve id.